Bayfield, Wisconsin: Recreation

 The Apostle Islands Sled Dog Race takes place the first weekend of February.
 It is the largest sled dog race in the Midwest, with between 50 and 75 teams competing annually.

 Transportation

 Bus service to the community is provided by Bay Area Rural Transit.

-Local media
+Media

 Bayfield receives three radio stations from Ashland; WATW, WBSZ and WJJH.
 Television stations come from the Duluth–Superior market; KDLH, KBJR, WDSE and WDIO.